DissonantVoid/DVs-Behavior-Tree/addons/DVs_behavior_tree/docs/(2) using addon.md

 ## Tick
 A "tick" is a single update to the tree, think of it like a single call to `_process` or `_physics_process` (can be customized).
 When a tick occures, the tree root will tick its child which either does a certain action if it's a Leaf node or in turn ticks one of its children as a Branch node and so on all the way down.
 Depending on the nodes along the way and their status the tree will dynamically make decisions on what task needs to be performed next, or if a task must be interrupted in favor of another.
 ## Status
 Each node in the tree must set a status when it's ticked to determine its result.
-Specifically either `success`, `failure` or `running`.
+Specifically either `Status.success`, `Status.failure` or `Status.running`.
 - success and failure signal that the node is done processing, prompting its parent to move on to the next child or succeed/fail itself.
-- Running indicates that the node is still processing, which prevents the flow from changing and ensurs that the parent continues to tick the same node.\
+- running indicates that the node is still processing, which prevents the flow from changing and ensurs that the parent continues to tick the same node.

 An example of this is moving an agent from A to B, the agent will set its status to `running` in each tick as long as it's moving, and will set its status to `success` when it reaches the destination or `failure` if point B is unreachable.
 ## Blackboard
-A blackboard is simply a Dictionary that holds data shared between all nodes in a behavior tree, it acts as a central storage for any node to access and modify for context-based information.
+A blackboard is simply a Dictionary that holds data shared between all nodes in a behavior tree, it acts as a central storage for any node to access and modify.
 For example, a blackboard can store the current health of an agent, allowing other nodes to adapt their behavior so the agent is more likely to flee if its health is low or enter a death state if its health reches zero.\
 There is also global blackboard, which is shared between all trees in the game.
-Note that the global blackboard is static meaning that it exists even when no instance of a behavior tree exists so the user is responsible for cleaning data that is no longer in use.
+Note that the global blackboard is static meaning that it exists even when no instance of a behavior tree exists so the user is responsible for erasing variables that is no longer in use.
 An example use case is storing environmental information, such as the time of day or player location, which can then be accessed by multiple agents for different reasons.

 # Nodes
 All behavior tree nodes inherite from `BTNode`.
 These are all the built-in behavior nodes:
 ## Leaves
 Leaves inherite from `BTLeaf`.\
-Leaves tend to be specific to each game and its setup so you'll have to create your own custom leaves (we will cover that below).\
+The addon comes with a few built in leaves but they tend to be specific to each game and its implementation so you'll mostly have to create your own custom leaves (we will cover that below).\
-A leaf node cannot have any children, there are 2 types of leaf nodes: actions and conditions.\
+A leaf node cannot have any children and is one of 2 types: actions and conditions.\
-The addon comes with a few built in leaves.
 ### Actions
 Actions inherite from `BTAction`.\
 An action leaf performs an action such as movement or attacking or playing an animation etc...
 - **blackboard_modify**: Writes or erases a blackboard entry.
 - **wait_for_time**: Returns running for a certain time before returning success.
 - **extras/control_animation_player**: Calls different animation player functions and optionally waits for it to finish.
-- **extras/control_sound**: Calls different audio stream functions and optionally waits for it to finish.
+- **extras/control_sound**: Calls different audio stream player functions and optionally waits for it to finish.
 - **extras/control_particles**: Sets particle node to emit/stop and optionally waits for it to finish.
 ### Conditions
 Conditions inherite from `BTCondition`.\